SebStohn/SebStohn.github.io/databases.md

 # Original Artifact

 The original artifact was the portfolio item for CS-340 completed in April 2026.
 It was written in Python and Jupyter notebook and contains a Python CRUD module along with a Jupyter dashboard that was used to access a MongoDB database of rescue animals.
-I selected this artifact because it contains work both in accessing the database through CRUD, but also displaying that data in a useful way to the user.
+I selected this artifact because it contains work both in accessing the database through CRUD, but also in displaying that data in a useful way to the user.
 The project relied heavily on the Codio environment during the course so I knew that I wanted to refactor the Jupyter elements to work in regular Python.
 I also knew that I wanted to change the subject matter to something I was more interested in, so I settled on pivoting and creating a MongoDB database of US National Parks.

 # Enhancements Made